tanbro/redis_func_cache/docs/README.rst

 #.
 Generate API documentation.

-   If it's the first time building the documentation, or if the source tree has changed, you may need to clear the ``docs/apidocs`` directory and regenerate the API documentation:
+   If it's the first time building the documentation, or if the source tree has changed, you may need a clean ``docs/apidoc`` directory and regenerate the API documentation:

    .. code:: sh

-      sphinx-apidoc -H "" -feo docs/apidocs src
+      sphinx-apidoc -H "" -feo docs/apidoc src

 #.
 Build HTML documentation: